SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: SplitGuard

 At the core of SplitGuard, clients compute a value, denoted the SplitGuard score, based on the fake and regular gradients they have collected up to that point.
 This value's history is then used to reach a decision on whether the server is launching an attack or not.
 We now describe this calculation process in more detail.
 Table \ref{tab:notation} displays the notation we use from here on.

-Starting with the $N$th batch during the first epoch of training, with probability $P_F$,\footnote{This is equivalent to allocating a certain share of the training dataset for this purpose before training.} clients send fake batches with the share $B_F \in [0,1]$ of the labels randomized.
+Starting with the $N$th batch during the first epoch of training, with probability $P_F$,\footnote{This is equivalent to allocating a certain share of the training dataset for this purpose before training.} clients send fake batches in which the share $B_F \in [0,1]$ of the labels are randomized.
 Upon calculating the gradient values for their first layer, clients append the fake gradients to the list $F$, and split the regular gradients randomly into the lists $R_1$ and $R_2$, where $R=R_1 \cup R_2$.
 To minimize the effect of fake batches on model performance, clients discard the parameter updates resulting from fake batches.

 Figure \ref{fig:splitguard} displays a simplified overview of the protocol, and Algorithm \ref{alg:main} explains the modified training procedure in more detail.
 The \texttt{MAKE\_DECISION} function contains the clients' decison-making logic and will be described later in Algorithm \ref{alg:decision}.

-To make sure that none of the randomized labels gets mapped to its original value, it is a good idea to add to each label a random positive integer between 1 and $L$ exclusive, and compute the result modulo $L$, where $L$ is the number of classes.

 We should first define two quantities.
 For two sets of vectors $A$ and $B$, we define $d(A,B)$ as the absolute difference between the average magnitudes of the vectors in $A$ and $B$:

 and $\theta(A,B)$ as the angle between sums of vectors in two sets $A$ and $B$: